BuffaloBadger/SCoRE/README.md

 This is a repository for the SCoRE website.

+This repository and website are licensed under the [Creative Commons Attribution-Non-Commercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) License (CC BY-NC-ND 4.0).

 SCoRE stands for Self-study Course on Reaction Engineering.

 It ties together a collection of videos and documents, organizing them in a course-like structure.